s4ayub/Firebolt/README.md

 # Firebolt
-A flux sensor controlled longboard.
+An electric longboard controlled by an android app!